MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Evaluation

 \section{Evaluation}

-We use \system to evaluate two NL2Code models: InCoder (6.7B) and Codex (\texttt{code-davinci-002}).
-For each language, we calculate pass@$k$ using the methodology employed by \citet{chen2021evaluating} and subsequent work.
-Intuitively, pass@1 is the likelihood of the model producing a completion that passes \emph{all unit tests}, pass@10 is the likelihood of any one of 10 completions passing all unit tests, and so on.
-We calculate pass@1 with temperature $0.2$, and use temperature $0.8$ for pass@10 and pass@100.
+In this section, we present the results of evaluating Codex, InCoder, and CodeGen on \newHE and \newMBPP.
 We fit mixed-effects models to evaluate the statistical significance of the differences between groups that we report below~\citep{lme4}.
-Appendix~\ref{app:mem} has a full description of each model with its estimate table.
+Appendix~\ref{app:mem} has a full description of each statistical model with its estimate table.